Pedro José Pidal

-Don Pedro José Pidal y Carniado, 1st Marquis of Pidal (25 November 1799 – 28 December 1865) was a Spanish lawyer, writer, politician (alcalde, deputy and senator) and academician who served important political offices in the reign of Isabella II of Spain, including those of Minister of Gobernación (Interior minister), Minister of State (1848-1849 and 1856-8), Minister of Justice and Speaker (presidente) of the Congress of Deputies (1844-7).
+Pedro José Pidal y Carniado, 1st Marquis of Pidal (25 November 1799 – 28 December 1865) was a Spanish lawyer, writer, politician (alcalde, deputy and senator) and academician who served important political offices in the reign of Isabella II of Spain, including those of Ministry of Governance, Minister of State, Minister of Justice and speaker of the Congress of Deputies.

 Biography

 Pedro José Pidal y Carniado was born in Villaviciosa, Asturias.
 On finishing his Law studies, he moved to Madrid in 1822 and started working for a prestigious law firm and collaborated with the short-lived daily El Espectador (1821-3), founded by his fellow Asturian liberal, Evaristo San Miguel.

 Before becoming increasingly involved in politics, he briefly (c.
 1841) held the Chair of History of Government and Legislation in Spain at the Ateneo de Madrid.
 He became an academician of the Real Academia Española in 1844, of the Real Academia de la Historia in 1847, and director of this institution in 1852.